 All students must login with unique usernames and passwords to university computers.
 Passwords are changed every 120 days.
-All students must login with unique usernames and passwords to the Blackboard course management system and to the IQ.Web student information system.
+All students must login with unique usernames and passwords to the Blackboard course management system and to the Self-Service student information system.
 Student information is hosted offsite and is available to limited numbers of staff, whose roles strictly limit their access to such information.

 Q: How does the campus protect students from identity theft?

 IT personnel actively scan student-owned computers for spyware and other malware, and educate students about protecting themselves from identity thieves.
 The network has multiple layers of protection against viruses, Trojans, spam, spyware, and other hacking attempts.